 Fenty Skin Hydra Vizor Invisible Moisturizer Broad Spectrum SPF 30

 DB: It feels audacious to criticize Rihanna, but while I love many Fenty Beauty products, I wish the skincare line wasn’t quite so heavily scented.
+(The brand has since launched a fragrance-free version, which I have not tried.)
 I’m allergic to a common fragrance fixative, and I also don’t want to smell like a West Indian aunty (I can say this because we both have West Indian aunties).
 If you don’t mind smelling like a calypso rose, this sunscreen is great.
 It’s super lightweight and doesn’t leave any ashy cast at all.
 And when it comes to foundations for darker skin tones, Rihanna is still killing the inclusive beauty game.

 Black Girl Sunscreen Moisturizing Sunscreen Lotion SPF 30

 DB: A fragrance-free sunscreen—that’s what I’m talking about!
 As the name suggests, this sunscreen was formulated with the melanated in mind from the very beginning.
 That means it does rely on chemicals filters like avobenzone and homosalate (which work by absorbing UV radiation and converting it to heat) to protect against UV rays.
 It is, however, free of octinoxate and oxybenzone, two chemicals known to harm coral reefs and ocean wildlife.